 - The future events they created before, are not visible on the list of upcoming licensed events.

-When a trainer’s license is about to expire, the trainer gets a series of emails from the platform asking about the prolongation of the license.
-The content of these emails is configurable, and they contain the link to a prolongation form.
+When a trainer’s license is about to expire, the trainer gets a series of emails from the platform asking about the renewal of the license.
+The content of these emails is configurable, and they contain the link to a renewal form.

 When the trainer opens the form, they have two options: either accept or reject the renewal.
 If they agree, the platform asks them to accept the license, and confirm some information like billing address.
 If they decline, then they need to provide a reason why they are doing so.

 In any case, you get a notification to your brand’s email address what decision the trainer made.
 You can also see the statuses of expiring licenses on the Dashboard.